AdmanTIC/docker-varnish-fluentbit/README.md

+# Varnish with fluent-bit image

+## Description
-# Varnish based image with fluent-bit embedded (pre-compiled by Bitnami)
+A Varnish based image with fluent-bit embedded (pre-compiled by Bitnami)

 ## Usage